Claude Pivi

 Colonel Claude Pivi is a Guinean military and political figure, member of the National Council for Democracy and Development (CNDD) and a Minister since December 2008.
 In 2013 he was charged in connection with the Guinea stadium massacre of 28 September 2009, in which 157 were killed by troops.
-The BBC describe Pivi as a "leading figure in the CNDD military junta led by Capt Moussa Dadis Camara at the time of the massacre".
+The BBC describe Pivi as a "leading figure in the CNDD military junta led by Captain Moussa Dadis Camara at the time of the massacre".
+In November 2023, he was broken out of prison by armed commandos allegedly led by his son.
+The Guinean junta promised a reward of 54,000 euros for the capture of Claude Pivi.

+On 17 September 2024, Claude Pivi was arrested with his son Verny Pivi by police at the border with Liberia.
+He was extradited to Guinea on 19 September.